andrewheiss/ath-pelican/content/pages/chapters/chaudhry-heiss-2019.md

 @unpublished{ChaudhryHeiss:2019,
     Author = {Suparna Chaudhry and Andrew Heiss},
     Note = {Working paper},
-    Title = {Who's Afraid of the Activists?
-Causes and Consequences of the Global Crackdown on NGOs}, Year = {2019}}
+    Title = {Closing Space and the Restructuring of Global Activism: Causes and Consequences of the Global Crackdown on {NGOs}}, Year = {2019}}
 ```